 Wednesday, April 25, 2018

 4 – 7 p.m.

 Arts Commons, Jack Singer Concert Hall

-4 p.m. – registration & networking (hors d'oeuvres & food stations provided, cash bar available)
+4 p.m. – Innovation Alley & TELUS networking reception with food stations and passed hors d’oeuvres (cash bar available)

-5 p.m. – program begins with our Report to Community
+5 p.m. – Program begins in Jack Singer Concert Hall with our Report to Community and the fireside chat

 Peter Tertzakian is an economist, investment strategist, author and public speaker on issues vital to the future of energy.
 He is the Executive Director of ARC Energy Research Institute, and a Managing Director at ARC Financial Corporation, an energy-focused private equity firm.